wavelet-lab/docs/source/intro/editing_applications.rst

-Editing Applications: Edit Mode & Play Mode
+Editing Applications: Edit & Play Mode
 ===========================================

 - **Edit Mode:** Used for configuring function blocks and customizing the application.